rowanc1/lecture-python-intro/lectures/scalar_dynam.md

 When models are nonlinear, however, the situation can be quite different.

-For example, in a later lecture {doc}`solow`, we will study the Solow-Swan growth model, which has dynamics
+For example, in a later lecture [](solow.md), we will study the Solow-Swan growth model, which has dynamics

 ```{math}
 :label: solow_lom2